École supérieure de danse de Cannes Rosella Hightower: Historic

 Rosella Hightower left the leadership of the school in 2001.
 She named her successor, the dancer Monique Loudières, former star of the Paris Opera Ballet who became head of the school from 2001 to 2009.
 Then Paola Cantalupo, former star of the Monte Carlo Ballet, takes the school management from 2009.
-The school acquired a worldwide reputation, many dancers and choreographers come here to train or teach, such as Anton Dolin, Serge Lifar, Rudolf Nureyev, Maurice Bejart, Nima Kiann, Gilles Jobin.
+The school acquired a worldwide reputation, many dancers and choreographers come here to train or teach, such as Anton Dolin, Serge Lifar, Rudolf Nureyev, Maurice Béjart, Nima Kiann, Gilles Jobin, Roberto Baiocchi.

-In addition to the famous school, Rosella Hightower created in 1984 the Cannes Dance Festival which undoubtedly is one of the largest international dance festivals and in 1973 the famous Prix de Lausanne, international competition for young dancers initiated by Elvire and Philippe Braunschweig.
+In addition to the famous school, Rosella Hightower created in 1984 the Cannes Dance Festival which undoubtedly is one of the largest international dance festivals and in 1973 the famous Prix de Lausanne, an international competition for young dancers initiated by Elvire and Philippe Braunschweig.

 Education

 The École Supérieure de Danse de Cannes Rosella Hightower offers different courses: